Professional oboe reeds

 I suggest starting with the Medium if you are a new customer.
 This will give you an idea of my ideal concept.

-I try to be as consistent with my classifications of the hardness, but I do not have a tool to measure the qualities of resistance and response.
+I try to be consistent with my classifications of hardness, but I do not have a tool to measure the qualities of resistance and response.
 I work very hard to be consistent, but as with all handmade products, some variability should be expected from reed to reed.

 It should also be noted that I am making reeds in Massachusetts where the climate changes regularly, and with that reeds can act differently in different climates.
 I welcome your feedback about how the reeds are working in any given season when you receive them, so if things seem to change with the oboe reeds you receive from season to season please let me know.
 I aim to make great products no matter where my customers live, and this information allows me to be a better oboe reed maker.

-Oboe reed sanitation is something that every reed maker must be familiar with when selling reeds to the public.
+Oboe reed sanitation against Corona Virus (Covid19).Oboe reed sanitation is something that every reed maker must be familiar with when selling reeds to the public.
 Reed makers must try and adjust every oboe reed or English horn reed I made to ensure proper function.
 I traditionally use Hydrogen Peroxide (HP) for a few reasons

-HP seems to be more gentle on the vascular bundles/cell integrity of the cane.
+- HP seems to be more gentle on the vascular bundles/cell integrity of the cane.

-Hydrogen Peroxide is made up of 2 atoms of hydrogen, and 2 atoms of oxygen (H2O2).Hydrogen Peroxide decomposes to become water (H2O) and oxygen which are non-reactive, and have no taste.
+- Hydrogen Peroxide is made up of 2 atoms of hydrogen, and 2 atoms of oxygen (H2O2).Hydrogen Peroxide decomposes to become water (H2O) and oxygen which are non-reactive, and have no taste.

-HP seems to be a great cleaner for older reeds that may need revitalization, making it a substance that all double reed players should have on-hand.
+- HP seems to be a great cleaner for older reeds that may need revitalization, making it a substance that all double reed players should have on-hand.

-Soak reeds in alcohol for 30 seconds, remove from alcohol and let let the alcohol drain through the staple.
+- Soak reeds in alcohol for 30 seconds, remove from alcohol and let let the alcohol drain through the staple.

-Let reeds sit for 3 minutes and then dip the reeds in fresh distilled water to rinse off alcohol.
+- Let reeds sit for 3 minutes and then dip the reeds in fresh distilled water to rinse off alcohol.

 - Allow reeds to dry fully away from reedmaking station (4-12 hours).

-Wash hands thoroughly.
+- Wash hands thoroughly.

 - Place reeds in hydrogen peroxide for 30 seconds, remove from HP allow excess liquid to flow through the staple then shake excess moisture from the reed.
 Allow reeds to dry full

 - Wash hands and insert reeds into their packages for shipping.

 The Covid-19 virus can survive on surfaces for 4-72 hours.